-With their billion dollar forced dues machine, Big Labor has manged to hold an iron-fist group over public sector employees and force them to pay tribute to a union boss just to get or keep a job.
+Despite this victory for workers, Big Labor has sought to maintain an iron fist over public-sector employees with their billion-dollar forced-dues machine and force them to continue paying tribute to a union boss just to get or keep a job.

 About the Case

-Although the court eventually ruled that Governor Rauner did not have standing necessary to file his lawsuit, the challenge continues on behalf of the three employees.
-On July 2, 2015, the Attorney General moved to stay the case pending the Supreme Court’s decision in Friedrichs which the court granted on July 8, 2015.
-After deadlock in Friedrichs left in place union bosses forced dues powers for the time being a District Court judge dismissed the case citing Friedrichs.
+Although the court eventually ruled that Governor Rauner did not have standing necessary to file his lawsuit, the challenge continued on behalf of the three employees.
+On July 2, 2015, the Attorney General moved to stay the case pending the Supreme Court’s decision in Friedrichs v.
+California Teachers Association which the court granted on July 8, 2015.
+After deadlock in Friedrichs left in place union bosses forced-dues powers for the time being, a District Court judge dismissed the case citing Friedrichs.

-The Foundation along with the Liberty Justice Center, filed an appeal to the Seventh Court of Appeals in October 2016.
+The Foundation, along with the Liberty Justice Center, filed an appeal to the U.S. Seventh Circuit Court of Appeals in October 2016.
 Hearings were held on March 1st 2017.
-On March 21, the Seventh Circuit Court of Appeals upheld the decision of the Illinois district court which ruled that the Abood v.
+On March 21, the Seventh Circuit upheld the decision of the Illinois district court which ruled that the Abood v.
 Detroit Board of Education precedent applied to Janus v.
 AFSCME.
-The decision by the Seventh Circuit, which was expected, allows Foundation staff attorneys to next file a writ of certiorari to ask the United States Supreme Court to take the case.
+The decision by the Seventh Circuit, which was expected, allowed Foundation staff attorneys to next file a writ of certiorari to ask the Supreme Court to take the case.

 About Mark Janus

-Mark Janus works at the Illinois Department of Healthcare Services as a child support specialist.
+Mark Janus worked at the Illinois Department of Healthcare Services as a child support specialist.
 To read an op-ed that Mark wrote in the Chicago Tribune please click here.

-He is forced to pay union dues or fees for the privilege of working for his own state government.
+He was forced to pay union dues or fees for the privilege of working for his own state government.

 Selected Media Coverage